schlpbch/bookingAPI/README.md

   npm run dev
 ```

-npm run dev runs the the express app.
+`npm run dev` runs the the express app.
 It also creates a bundle for the
 front-end part.
-This bundle includes soucre maps for debugging.
+This bundle includes source maps for debugging.

 *To run the app in production* please run the following command
 ```bash
   npm run prod
 ```
-this command minifies the bundle and exludes source maps as we do not
+which minifies the bundle and excludes source maps as we do not
 want to deliver our code in plain text.

 To run the *mock* server as docker container, do: